troycomi/snakemake-training/3_wildcards/README.md

 Now if we add more files to our directory, the targets will be automatically built!

+## Exercise 4
+Why can't we use `glob_wildcards` in this example workflow?
+Can you think of how to get all the sample names?

 ## Ambiguous rules
 Recall in our last Snakefile, we had bwa output to `BAMs/SAMPLE_ID.bam` and sort\_bam output `BAMs/SAMPLE_ID_csorted.bam`.
 Replacing the SAMPLE ID with